Resolving problems with the continuum limit in coherent-state path integrals: Possible constructions

 Let $\Delta=\beta/N$ be the imaginary time-step.
 Then:

 Following a similar idea to that from the previous section, the partition function can be expanded as:

 Obtained action matches Eq.
 (4) from \citep{bruckmann2018rigorous}.

 The similarity between Eqs. (\ref{Z normal}) and (\ref{Z an}) is striking.
 The only differences are subtle, but meaningful.
 In the previous representation, Hamiltonian was expressed in normal order, but it mixed complex amplitudes from adjacent time steps.
 Now, Hamiltonian does not mix different time steps, but requires anti-normal form.
 Since the mentioned orderings can differ significantly, we find that using $H\left(\mathbf{z}_{l}^{\dagger},\mathbf{z}_{l+1}\right)$ in Eq. (\ref{Z normal}) is by no means equivalent to $H\left(\mathbf{z}_{l}^{\dagger},\mathbf{z}_{l}\right)$.
-This information gets erased when one passes to the continuum version (Eq. (\ref{cont})), which suggests that regardless of the definition of functional integration, that step is incorrect.
+This information gets erased when one passes to the continuum version (Eq. (\ref{cont})), which suggests that the naive continuum limit step is incorrect.
 To put it another way, Eqs. (\ref{Z normal}) and (\ref{Z an}) have the same continuum versions, but with a different Hamiltonian form.
+This point can be also found in \citep{klauder2010modern}.